 First off - educate yourself.
 Learn the difference between prescriptive and descriptive feedback.(Congrats - you already know this now if you read through this article).
 Keep an ear out for how you phrase things when you give feedback and try to change your approach.

-Bonus: Educate the designer you are working with or a fellow designing.
+Bonus: Educate the designer you are working with or a fellow designer.
 This helps to align your designer on the right approach to feedback, and will show that you genuinely care about the project you are working on together and your relationship with them.
 You are paying your designer money to do work.
 You want a good end result and a good journey.
 This is a small but great way to help that along.
 Send them to this article, have them read through it.
 Have a chat together on how you can approach feedback moving forward.

 1. We learned the difference between prescriptive and descriptive feedback.
 We also went over the benefits of descriptive feedback.
 As a quick recap - prescriptive feedback prescribes actions often times which leave you and your designer frustrated.
 Descriptive feedback describes what you want done and why you are thinking that way - which leaves no doubt about what you want done and opens up the door for your designer to defend their choices or ask more questions.
 Asking for client feedback in this format is guaranteed to get you better results.